maneatingape/advent-of-code-rust/README.md

 * Consistently formatted with `rustfmt` and linted by `clippy`.
 * Thoroughly commented with `rustdoc` generated [documentation online][docs-link].
 * Test coverage with continuous integration provided by [GitHub Actions][checks-link].
-* Self contained depending only on the stable `std` Rust library.
+* Self contained depending only on the `std` Rust library.
 No use of `unsafe` features.

 ## Quickstart